jadeforrest/blog/content/pages/1--about/index.md

 ## Hello

 My name is Jade Rubick.
-I advise startup founders and engineering leaders on how to build thriving engineering organizations.
+I build thriving engineering organizations.
 My specialty is humane, results-focused organizations.

 I also like to share what I've learned.
 So I write blog posts on this site, and write newsletter based courses on engineering leadership.